Michael Mates: Early life and education

 Mates was born on 9 June 1934 in Brentford, Middlesex, England.
 He was educated at Salisbury Cathedral School, Blundell's School and King's College, Cambridge, where he was a choral scholar.

 Career

 Military, 1955–1974

 On 18 June 1955, Mates was commissioned into the Royal Ulster Rifles, British Army, as a second lieutenant.
 On 1 February 1957, he was promoted to lieutenant.
 On 3 January 1959, he transferred from a short service commission to a regular commission.

 On 10 March 1961, Mates transferred from the Royal Ulster Rifles to 1st The Queen's Dragoon Guards.
 He was promoted to captain on 9 June 1961, and to major on 31 December 1967.

-Prior to his election to the House of Commons, he served for twenty years in the British Army leaving in 1974 with the rank of lieutenant colonel with the 1st The Queen's Dragoon Guards.
+Prior to his election to the House of Commons, Mates served for twenty years in the British Army leaving in 1974 with the rank of lieutenant colonel with the 1st The Queen's Dragoon Guards.